leekelleher/umbraco-contentment/.github/README.md

 - [Number Input](../docs/editors/number-input.md) - a numeric editor, with sizing configurations.
 - [Render Macro](../docs/editors/render-macro.md) - a read-only label dynamically generated from an Umbraco Macro.
 - [Templated Label](../docs/editors/templated-label.md) - a display label, ideal for showing data from 3rd-party systems.
+- [Textbox List](../docs/editors/textbox-list.md) - a multi-textstring editor, adds a textbox for each item in a custom data source.
 - [Text Input](../docs/editors/text-input.md) - a textstring editor, configurable with HTML5 options.

 #### Telemetry